BeaverScream/SmartChef/README.md

 ## Phase 3: Frontend and UI Design

-...UPDATE REQUIRED LATER...
+For now, I used AI to generate simple frontend design for functional check (will be updated later).

-The user interacts with a frontend interface.
-When a user submits a text query, the backend processes it.
+When a user submits a text query, the backend (not done yet) will feed to LLM and return a list of recipes in the database that meets the user request

 ## Phase 4: Testing